rebeccajr/cottontail-comestibles/full-time-work-schedule-sourdough.md

 When making a loaf of bread and I transfer the starter to the main mixing bowl, I save the bowl with the starter reminants and:

 1. Scrape the reminants of the starter from the side of the bowl.
-1. Mix the starter reminants with equal parts water and flour (about 10-15 g).
+1. Mix the starter reminants with equal parts water and flour (about `10 g`).
 1. Transfer to a clean jar.

 #### Starter Lid